 Still, these restrictions can’t stop those addicted from getting the alcohol they’re craving.

-It’s true that there are places or rehabilitation facilities for those going through alcohol addiction.
+It’s true that there are places or rehab facilities for those going through alcohol addiction.

 However, where would you go if you’re suffering from the same alcohol addiction but you’re also considered to have special needs?